Gulf of Thailand: Names

 It is generally identified with the Great Gulf (Magnus Sinus) known to Greek, Roman, Arab, Persian, and Renaissance cartographers before the influx of Portuguese explorers removed the phantom Dragon Tail peninsula from European world maps in the 16th century.
+The 1486 Ulm edition of the map Undecima Asie Tabula by Ptolemy's Geographia (printed by Johann Reger), the gulf has the Latin name Sinus Magnus (English: Great Gulf).